How to secure your home or office broadband Wi-Fi router

 The Wi-Fi network name can also be modified.
 It is important to do this if the current name gives away the make and model of the router.
 Otherwise an attacker could easily identify the hardware and attempt to use known vulnerabilities or default passwords.

-Another option which can make things more difficult for bad guys is hiding the name (or ‘SSID’).
-It does mean you’ll have to manually input the SSID each time a new device is connected, but it renders the network invisible to casual viewers in the vicinity.
+Another option which can make things more difficult for bad guys is hiding the network name (or ‘SSID’).
+It does mean you’ll have to manually input the SSID each time a new device is connected, and it can still be found by anyone who knows what they're doing, but it renders the network invisible to casual viewers in the vicinity.

 Wi-Fi Protected Setup (WPS) is a seemingly handy feature which allows new devices to be connected to the Wi-Fi by pressing a button or entering a PIN, rather than using a potentially long and complex password.
 But WPS is a flawed and insecure standard which can be exploited to hack Wi-Fi passwords.